-Follow up reviews ordinarily-will be carried out by audit staff for all no and limited overall assurance reviews and for all high priority audit recommendations. approximately 6 months after the final audit report was issued.
-The purpose of this work is to establish the implementation of key recommendations-(high and medium risk) as per the final audit report/action plan.
+Follow up reviews will be carried out by audit staff for all no and limited overall assurance reviews and for all high priority audit recommendations.
+The purpose of this work is to establish the implementation of key recommendations.
 The follow up will deal with those items expected to have been implemented in-line with proposed timescales indicated by the Auditee when the report was originally finalised.